 By establishing an open communication with builder Alex Irrer, President of Hudson Building Company, Concetti was able to share their designs early in the process.
 They advocated for the client’s timeline, creating room to sort through design discrepancies as well as source the most ideal furniture and fixtures.

 “I'm a firm believer that we’re stronger together.
 The collaboration between the client, builder, and us has made for a really solid team,” said Rachel.
 “When we can be solution-oriented together, it’s clear that everyone is on the same team working to make an amazing new home that the client will cherish forever.”

 Steadfast Partnerships During a Work-in-Progress

 While construction is still ongoing, Tyler and Katie are avidly watching their vision come to life.
-RL Concetti remains a steadfast partner along their journey—helping design additional rooms like the bedroom and basement.
+Concetti remains a steadfast partner along their journey—helping design additional rooms like the bedroom and basement.

-“Working with RL Concetti has been amazing and made this project so much less stressful, especially with a newborn,” said Katie.
+“Working with Concetti has been amazing and made this project so much less stressful, especially with a newborn,” said Katie.
 “Since I was pregnant when I met them, they have seen my son Hayden grow up.
 He’s been on every call.
 I think he’s ready to design his own house now.”

 With Taylors guidance, the couple is finishing up the selections process.
 Tyler and Katie say they now have a knack for picking out pieces and fixtures that coordinate with the overall aesthetic, and can’t wait to see the clean lines, classic color palettes, and natural light vibrate through their new home.